 Your CV is a summary of your professional story, a snapshot of your career to date and the qualities that make you a great worker.
 It should be engaging, succinct, smart, and most of all, relevant.
 Sadly though, we see many CVs that fall far short of the mark, harming the candidates prospects.

-As recruiters, we know exactly how to craft the perfect CV.
+As recruiters for over a decade, we know exactly how to craft the perfect CV.
 So if you want to learn how, read on for 10 tips to create a perfect CV.

 1. Keep it clear and concise

 Keep your CV to within 2-3 pages, depending on your volume of experience, even if that means cutting out some of your less relevant experience.